mainmatter/playbook/src/development-process/README.md

   might also be beneficial to add a summary of the issue's history, covering previous related changes or alternative approaches that have been ruled out and also providing the reasons for those changes
-- Include reproduction steps if the issue describes a bug; ideally those are visualized with a screen recording or other media
+- Include reproduction steps if the issue describes a bug; ideally, those are visualized with a screen recording or other media
-- Detail concrete requirements that must be met and an overview of the changes to be made in order to complete the issue; in order to prepare this list, the iteration lead might need to partner with a team member more familiar with a particular part of the code base or feature
+- Detail concrete requirements that must be met and an overview of the changes to be made to complete the issue; in order to prepare this list, the iteration lead might need to partner with a team member more familiar with a particular part of the codebase or feature
 - Include all necessary materials that are needed for the issue; this could be visual assets, links to online documentation for third party libraries or APIs or contact details for external parties involved in an issue etc.
-- Bring up any open questions that need to be answered, or risks that have been identified and might prevent the issue from being completed
+- Bring up any open questions that need to be answered or risks that have been identified and might prevent the issue from being completed
 - Be a discrete unit of work; issues should only contain related requirements and ideally not represent more than a few days of work - larger issues can